Looking for a location for a photo session or for a setting for a video?

 By cooperating with the director and production designer, they secure, choose, and even adapt the script according to the locations available.

-They also need to prevent accidents from happening, by supplying a generator if there is low electricity, supplying a tent or umbrella if the location’s prone to rain.
+They also need to prevent accidents from happening, by supplying a generator if there is low electricity, and supplying a tent or umbrella if the location’s prone to rain.

 They also secure the site from any potentially disturbing factors such as random animals or random people passing by.